 We made the extensions port in order to develop additional accessories for Hummingbird Bit that do not fit into the standard LEDs, Sensors, or Servos categories.
-No such accessories have yet been released, though we do have some under development.
+No such accessories have yet been released.

 For now, you can hack the extensions port to provide access to the micro:bit’s I2C (Pin 19/20), as well as micro:bit pin 1, battery power, and ground.
 To get access to these pins, take an RJ-12 6p6c cable and plug it in; we recommend a short 1 foot cable to minimize noise and power drop.
 Plug the other end into an RJ-12 breakout board.
 The pin mapping is as follows:

 4 - Battery Pack Voltage